garciaml/Autism-3D-CNN-brain-sMRI/README.md

 We used Monai (https://github.com/Project-MONAI/MONAI) to build the DenseNet121 network and MedicalNet to keep on training a pre-trained ResNet50 model (https://github.com/Tencent/MedicalNet).

 ### Instructions
-1- Start the project by running the preprocessing script.
-Consider to stucture your data following the BIDS organization (https://bids.neuroimaging.io/).
+1- Consider to stucture your data following the BIDS organization (https://bids.neuroimaging.io/).
 Your participants.tsv file should contain:
 - a column called *participant_id* corresponding to the subject id (the same as the folder names in the BIDS dataset: sub-<participant_id>).
 - a column called *label* corresponding to the binary target variable